5 amazing homestay destinations in India

 3. Pabu Ki Dhani Eco Farm, Rajasthan state

-Built in December 2010, Pabu Ki Dhani offers visitors the opportunity to explore the desert in its most authentic form, while also promoting the NGO Malenbai by helping communities living in the desert.
+Built in December 2010, Pabu Ki Dhani offers visitors the opportunity to explore the desert in the most authentic way, while also supporting the NGO Malenbai by helping communities living in the desert.

 >>> Contact: